 Child Matters is a trust dedicated to preventing harm to children in Aotearoa.
 Child Matters provides guidance, advice, education and support to those in a position to act to protect children.
 Their training and education programmes provide adults with essential skills, and just as importantly the confidence, to intervene when a child needs help.
 See the website for information and resources.

 The Family Justice System is designed to help people sort out family and whānau issues, where possible, without going to court.
 The Family Justice System includes the Family Court which makes decisions on a number of matters when people can't agree about caring for tamariki.
 See the Family Justice website for information about separation and divorce, about children (guardianship etc), about family violence and about legal protection you can get.

 The Family Services Directory lists organisations in your area that can provide whānau with help and support.

 This Ministry of Social Development website has information about family violence, what it is and where to get help.
 They also have an 0800 Family Violence Information Line (0800 45 64 50) which provides self-help information.
 I also connects people to services where appropriate.
 See their website for the following:

 - I need help (advice and information to stop violence in your family)

 - I want to help (you can help people who may be experiencing family violence)

 - I want change (communities have a significant role to play in preventing violence)

-Family Works delivers a full range of social work and counselling services in communities throughout New Zealand.
+Family Works delivers a full range of social work and counselling services in communities throughout Aotearoa.
 Family Works helps:

-- children – by supporting children and young people to overcome challenges at home or school
+- children – by supporting tamariki and rangatahi to overcome challenges at home or school

 - communities – by working together and investing in people and communities we can make a big difference to a lot of lives